Empirical Understanding of Deletion Privacy: Experiences, Expectations, and Measures: Methodology

 \subsection{Survey Instrument}

-Our survey instrument has two parts.
-First, we asked questions about users' experience with content deletions and deletion privacy in social platforms.
-Second we probed the effectiveness and usefulness of different deletion mechanisms.
+Our survey instrument was constructed of two parts.
+In the first part, we asked questions about the users' past experiences of deletions on social platforms and later asked about their deletion privacy preferences using CI.
+In the second part, we probed the effectiveness and usefulness of different deletion mechanisms in hiding the users' unwanted content.
+Our full survey instrument can be accessed in \cref{sec:survey_full}.